|

 This video describes the highlights of a project focusing on the management of new and emerging springs in the area of the Great Artesian Basin in QLD.
 Video by Desert Channels QLD.
 Duration 2m 39s

 The Hydrology of the Great Artesian Basin - animation This animation describes the basic hydrology of the Great Artesian Basin (GAB), its location, formation and how it functions.
-The animation was developed through the Queensland Wetlands Program, in the Department of Environment, Science and Innovation, in collaboration with the Department of Natural Resources, Mines and Energy and other key experts.
+The animation was developed through the Queensland Wetlands Program, in the Department of the Environment, Tourism, Science and Innovation, in collaboration with the Department of Natural Resources and Mines, Manufacturing and Regional and Rural Development, and other key experts.
 Duration 2m 56s

 Location and geology of the Surat Cumulative Management Area (CMA) Introduction to the Surat CMA provides an introductory overview of the Surat CMA.
 Geology of the Surat CMA shows the basins and geological formations, the complexity of the geological layers, effects of these layers, and movement of groundwater.
 Geology in the Surat CMA presents a three dimensional view of the geology in the Surat Cumulative Management Area.
 This geological information is used to inform modelling processes.
 The Surat Cumulative Management Area covers extensive CSG development in the Surat, southern Bowen and Clarence-Moreton Basins.
 Queensland University of Technology groundwater visualisationsThe Groundwater Systems Research program operates a versatile software package that can produce 3D visualisations of geological and hydrological systems.